steffichern/steffichern.github.io/_pages/about.md

   - /about.html
 ---

 🎓 Hi everyone!
-I'm Steffi, currently a undergraduate senior studying Statistics and Machine Learning at Carnegie Mellon University.
+I'm Steffi, currently an undergraduate senior studying Statistics and Machine Learning at Carnegie Mellon University.

-⛳ I'm also a student-athlete, playing NCAA Women's Golf at Carnegie Mellon University.

 📚 My research interests lie at the intersection of natural language processing and machine learning.
+Here, we employ machine learning methodologies to improve, augment, and revolutionize the way we process and understand human language.

+✨ I am particularly interested in exploring how ML and NLP can converge to translate foundational work into practical tools, thereby creating impactful solutions to real-world problems across various fields.

 🚀 I'm currently working on generative AI benchmarks to uncover the capabilities and limitations of Large Language Models.

+⛳ I'm also a student-athlete, playing NCAA Women's Golf at Carnegie Mellon University.

+📩 Feel free to email me about any potential collaborative/job opportunities, queries regarding my research, or discuss about the future of Natural Language Processing and Machine Learning!

 <!--
 A data-driven personal website